 UW System Undergraduate Transfer Policy

 Please note: Effective July 1, 2018, the 13 “brick-and-mortar” two-year campuses joined seven of the UW System’s four-year comprehensive or research institutions as branch campuses.
-Each two-year campus is now accredited through their affiliated four-year university.
-UW Colleges Online, the fourteenth campus, will continue to offer courses for 2018-19.
+Each two-year branch campus is now accredited through their affiliated four-year university.
+UW Colleges Online will continue to offer courses for 2018-19.

 The UW System has developed an Undergraduate Transfer Policy.
 This policy strives to assure that students transferring between UW System institutions, as well as those transferring from other institutions into the UW System, are treated fairly when changing colleges.
 Among its provisions are policies stating that a General Education requirement at one University of Wisconsin institution be honored at the transfer institution and that the Associate of Arts and Sciences degree (AAS) granted by the UW Colleges meets the institution-wide General Education requirements of a University of Wisconsin Bachelor's degree (requirements found in all undergraduate degrees offered by the institution).
 However, some degrees have additional General Education requirements, so you will want to work with your UW Colleges' campus advisor in planning your courses appropriately.

 Students enrolled in the Wisconsin Technical College System (WTCS) who wish to continue their education in the UW System (UWS) may be eligible to transfer credits toward their associate's degree in the following ways: